strongqa/docs.howitzer-framework.io/README.md

 #### Mailgun

-By default Howitzer uses an outstanding service called [Mailgun](http://www.mailgun.com) that allows to catch all emails of a sandbox domain and store them in its own data storage within 3 days.
+By default, Howitzer uses an outstanding service called [Mailgun](http://www.mailgun.com) that allows catching all emails of a sandbox domain and store them in its own data storage within 3 days.
 It is extremely useful during web application testing when a new user with email confirmation is created.

 You can use a **free** account.
 Follow the below steps to create an account: